bnb-chain/greenfield-cmd/README.md

 ### Precautions

 1. The user need to use "account import" or "account new" command to init the keystore before running other commands.
-The "import" command imports account info from private key file and generate a keystore to manage user's private key and the "new" command a new account and store the private key in a keystore.The content of the keystore is the encrypted private key information.
+The "import" command imports account info from private key file and generate a keystore to manage user's private key and the "new" command create a new account with the keystore.The content of the keystore is the encrypted private key information.
 All the other commands need to run with -k if the keystore is not on the default path.

 2. The operator account should have enough balance before sending request to greenfield.